jluna0413/CultivAREmergent/docs/generated/README.md

 ```
 #### app/handlers/export_handlers.py

 This module provides functions for exporting data from the CultivAR application in various formats (CSV, JSON, ZIP).
-It includes functions for exporting data related to plants, strains, activities, users, and sensors, as well as creating complete system backups.
+It includes functions for exporting data related to plants, cultivars, activities, users, and sensors, as well as creating complete system backups.

 **Functions:**